webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 [[Image:svg_gfx_gradient_linear.png|200px]]

-___

 Radial gradients emanate outwards from the center point by default, filling rectangular shapes elliptically.
-In this example, which generates an obscure cultural reference to Iggy Pop, the black color defined at the 30% mark is extrapolated towards the center at 0%:
+In this example, which generates an obscure cultural reference to an Iggy Pop song, the black color defined at the 30% mark is extrapolated towards the center at 0%:

 <syntaxhighlight lang="xml">
 <radialGradient id="tvEye">